eddelbuettel/ctv-finance/README.md

     energy trading and risk management (ETRM).
 -   Package `r pkg("ufRisk")` offers multiple Value at Risk and Expected Shortfall measures from both parametric and semiparametrics models.
 -   Packages `r pkg("bondAnalyst")` and `r pkg("stockAnalyst")` provide a number of, respectively, bond pricing  and fixed-income valuation functions and fundamental equity valuation function corresponding to standard  industry practices for risk and return.
+-   Packages `r pkg("bearishTrader")`,  `r pkg("bullishTrader")`, and `r pkg("volatilityTrader")`
+    support trading strategies and analysis for, respectively, directional views or volatility regimes.

 ### Books